shashstormer/ScreenSense/readme.md

 >
 > Discord: [shashstorm's server](https://discord.gg/CgDsUGAKtA) (preferred)

-### I prefer you contact through discord for any issues or suggestions
+### I prefer you contact through discord for any issues or suggestions or requests or bug reports.
-But It is okay to create an issue on github if you are not comfortable with discord.
+You can always create an issue on github if you are not comfortable with discord.